-Culture and Influence in the Workplace: Power Distance, Uncertainty, and Risk Avoidance
+Geert Hofstede on Workplace Culture: Power Distance, Uncertainty, and Risk Avoidance

 Power distance, uncertainty, and risk avoidance

-Individualistic and collective ideologies contribute to varying tolerance in power distance, uncertainty, and risk avoidance amongst employees.
+Individualistic and collective ideologies contribute to varying tolerance of power distance, uncertainty, and risk avoidance amongst employees.
 Individualistic workplace culture places value on the individual employee and his or her specific needs, emphasizing personal goals, rights, freedoms, self-expression, financial stability, and autonomy.
 Collectivism encourages mutual dependence between members, placing importance on the group, expecting members to sacrifice and contribute without concern for personal wants, needs, or values.

 Power distance is present in both collective and individualistic cultures and organizations.
 Power distance acknowledges to what extent members of a society expect and accept unequal power distribution.
 There are examples of varying degrees of power distance around the world.
 From the smaller divides of the west to the much wider disparities of the east (Yuan & Zhou, 2015), manifested as nepotism, caste hierarchies and discriminant wage gaps based on a plethora of available factors.
 Power distance within an organization exemplifies the level of hierarchy and communication between top management and subordinate employees (Arikan & Enginoglu, 2016).
 Asian companies such as those found in Hong Kong and Malaysia are examples of organizational structures more accepting of substantial power distances characteristic of collective cultures.
 Lines of responsibility are drawn and strictly observed.
 Employees do not carry themselves as individuals but as group members, with specific roles and expected contributions designed to benefit the collective.